donhuvy/react-16-the-complete-guide/routing--assignment-problem/README.md

-# Introduction

-This project corresponds to sections:

-- 9: Reaching out to the Web (Http / Ajax).
-- 11: Multi-Page-Feeling in a Sigle-Page-App: Routing
+This project corresponds to "Task 3: Time to Practice - Routing" under Section 11: Multi-Page-Feeling in a Sigle-Page-App: Routing.

 ## Table of Contents